onedr0p/cluster-template/README.md

 Monitoring tools [Prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) and [Grafana](https://github.com/grafana/grafana) are recommended if your cluster isn't resource constrained.

->WIP: Update `bootstrap/vars/addons.yaml` with advice regarding other addons (or provide it here).

 Refer to the notes in `bootstrap/vars/addons.yaml` for further advice regarding addons.

 ### 💾 Storage

->DRAFTING NOTE: Query whether `csi-driver-nfs` should be more fully explained given its status as an addon?

 The included CSI (`local-path-provisioner`) is a great start for storage but soon you might find you need more features like replicated block storage, or to connect to a NFS/SMB/iSCSI server.
 If you need any of those features be sure to check out projects like [rook-ceph](https://github.com/rook/rook), [longhorn](https://github.com/longhorn/longhorn), [openebs](https://github.com/openebs/openebs), [democratic-csi](https://github.com/democratic-csi/democratic-csi), [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs), and [synology-csi](https://github.com/SynologyOpenSource/synology-csi).

->IDEA: Consider adding a primer (whether here or under 'Usage' or 'FAQs') on managing in-cluster storage with `local-path-provisioner`.

 ### 💡 Ship it